sarthak2007/astronomy/doc/tutorials/coordinate/motion.md

 >**NOTE:** spherical_coslat_differential is the differential longitude with cos(lat) included, latitude and distance.
 This differential is used in all the astronomical coordinate system.

-This classes also provide multiplication and addition operator overload.
+These classes also provide multiplication and addition operator overload.
-* To add a differential to representation: `representation + differential`
+* To add a differential to differential: `differential + differential`
-* To add differential to representation for N instance: `representation + (differential*N)`
+* To multiply a differential with time N instance: `differential * N)`

->**Note:** Only corresponding types of representation and differential can be added (in any spherical representation and differential should be in the same degree or radian).
-But spherical_coslat_differential can be added to any spherical representation.

-required header files to inclue all the differential classes:
+Required header files to include all the differential classes:

 ```c++
 #include <boost/astronomy/coordinate/coordinate.hpp>